-First Player, First Player Token
+First Player, First Player token

 A first player is chosen during setup, and the first player token is used to indicate that player's status as the first player.
-The chosen player remains first player until the first player token passes to the other player.
+The chosen player remains first player until they pass the first player token to the player on their left during the fate phase.

-- The first player becomes the active player first during the dynasty phase and the conflict phase. - The first player has the first opportunity to initiate actions or act first during all non-conflict resolution action windows.
-While a conflict is resolving, the defending player has the first opportunity to initiate actions during each conflict resolution action window. - The first player has the first opportunity to initiate interrupt or reaction abilities at each appropriate game moment. - For any question as to who should perform an act or make a decision first, in the absence of any other direction by card or rules text, the first player does so first, followed by the opponent.
+- The first player becomes the active player first during the dynasty phase and the conflict phase. - ♦ The first player has the first opportunity to initiate actions or act first during all non-conflict resolution action windows.
+While a conflict is resolving, the defending player has the first opportunity to initiate actions during each conflict resolution action window. - The first player has the first opportunity to initiate interrupt or reaction abilities at each appropriate game moment. - ♦ For any question as to who should perform an act or make a decision first, in the absence of any other direction by card or rules text, the first player does so first, followed by the player to the first player's left and continuing in clockwise order. - In the team conquest format, the first player token is given to a team rather than a player.
+Each player on that team is considered to be the first player.
+During action windows, each team has an action opportunity (rather than each player).
+When a team wishes to take an action, one of the players on that team takes the action, then a player on the opposing team has an opportunity to take an action.
+This continues until both teams pass in sequence, and the action window closes.